mmhelloworld/idris-jvm/docs/generated-code-performance.md

 ## Attack order

+Step 2 is **implemented** (2026-08-11): nullary constructors are shared singletons, constructor ids are per-class constants (field and `<init>` parameter removed).
+Tail-recursion continuations (`TcContinue_<arity>`, one name per arity with the tag selecting the continuation) are renamed to per-tag classes by `uniquifyTcContinue` in the optimizer, and codegen now fails the build if a constructor class is ever reused with a different id. matMul allocation drops 19.2% B/op vs the 0.8.4 release.

+Step 3 is **implemented** (2026-08-11): `assembleBranch` lowers 1–2 case
+switches to direct compares (a `dup` + pop-stub covers the two-case shape without a temp local), and `case` over a primitive comparison jumps straight to the branch bodies via `comparisonFalseJump` instead of materializing 0/1 and re-switching. `Prelude`'s Int `<` shrinks 32 → 8 bytecode bytes.
+JMH: sievePrimes +15.8%, matMul +12.4% over step 2, with allocation unchanged — confirming the inlining-budget mechanism.
+Cumulative vs the 0.8.4 release: sievePrimes +65% throughput, matMul +9.6% throughput and −19.2% B/op.

 Step 1 is **implemented** (2026-08-08): `assembleInteger` folds `BI` literals to primitive constants when the target type is primitive; `assembleCast` folds `cast Integer -> Int*/Bits*/String` of literals with the runtime's